IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/ddc-cloud-native-security-labs.git/lab-02/README.md

     NOTES:
     ** Please be patient while the chart is being deployed **

-    MongoDB can be accessed via port 27017 on the following DNS name from within your cluster: mongodb.default.svc.cluster.local
+    MongoDB can be accessed via port 27017 on the following DNS name(s) from within your cluster:

+        mongodb.default.svc.cluster.local

     To get the root password run:

         export MONGODB_ROOT_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 --decode)

-    To get the password for "my-user" run:
+    To get the password for "user1" run:

         export MONGODB_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-password}" | base64 --decode)

-    To connect to your database run the following command:
+    To connect to your database, create a MongoDB client container:

-        kubectl run --namespace default mongodb-client --rm --tty -i --restart='Never' --image docker.io/bitnami/mongodb:4.2.7-debian-10-r0 --command -- mongo admin --host mongodb --authenticationDatabase admin -u root -p $MONGODB_ROOT_PASSWORD
+        kubectl run --namespace default mongodb-client --rm --tty -i --restart='Never' --image docker.io/bitnami/mongodb:4.2.8-debian-10-r25 --command -- bash

+    Then, run the following command:
+        mongo admin --host "mongodb" --authenticationDatabase admin -u root -p $MONGODB_ROOT_PASSWORD

     To connect to your database from outside the cluster execute the following commands:

-        kubectl port-forward --namespace default svc/mongodb 27017:27017 & mongo --host 127.0.0.1 --authenticationDatabase admin -p $MONGODB_ROOT_PASSWORD
+        kubectl port-forward --namespace default svc/mongodb 27017:27017 &
+        mongo --host 127.0.0.1 --authenticationDatabase admin -p $MONGODB_ROOT_PASSWORD
     ```

-1. Note: if you used the same cluster for lab1 and lab2, then you can uninstall the existing `MongoDB` instance from lab1 by typing `helm uninstall mongodb`.
+3. Note: if you used the same cluster for lab1 and lab2, then you can uninstall the existing `MongoDB` instance from lab1 by typing `helm uninstall mongodb`.
 Wait a few minutes, to give Kubernetes time to terminate all resources associated with the chart.

-1. Note, the service type for MongoDB is set to `ClusterIP` with the Helm parameter `--set service.type=ClusterIP`, so that MongoDB can only be accessed within the cluster.
+4. Note, the service type for MongoDB is set to `ClusterIP` with the Helm parameter `--set service.type=ClusterIP`, so that MongoDB can only be accessed within the cluster.

-1. Retrieve and save MongoDB passwords in environment variables.
+5. Retrieve and save MongoDB passwords in environment variables.

     ```
-    $ export MONGODB_ROOT_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 --decode)
+    export MONGODB_ROOT_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 --decode)

-    $ export MONGODB_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-password}" | base64 --decode)
+    export MONGODB_PASSWORD=$(kubectl get secret --namespace default mongodb -o jsonpath="{.data.mongodb-password}" | base64 --decode)

-    $ echo $MONGODB_ROOT_PASSWORD
+    echo $MONGODB_ROOT_PASSWORD
-    passw0rd

-    $ echo $MONGODB_PASSWORD
+    echo $MONGODB_PASSWORD
-    passw0rd
     ```

-1. Verify the MongoDB deployment.
+6. Verify the MongoDB deployment.

+    ```
+    kubectl get deployment
+    ```

+    Outputs:

     ```
     $ kubectl get deployment